JoachimFischer/IBM-vpc-Terraform/README.md

 <img src="https://github.com/JoachimFischer/IBM-vpc-Terraform/blob/master/Image/VSI-VPC.png " width="500">

+It is only possible to access the server via SSH.
+Therefore only port 22 is allowed.

 ## Change VPC profiles
 With IBM Schematics, it is very easy to switch between VPC flavours.
 So, please validate the list via CLI comand:
 ``$ibmcloud is instance-profiles``